cyberbotics/webots-doc/reference/callback-functions.md

 boundingObject Geometry in the 3D view.

 Since Webots 7.2.0, a multi-threaded version of ODE is used.
 Therefore, this function may be called from different threads.
-You should ensure it is re- entrant and that every ODE function call modifying the ODE world is protected by mutexes as explained earlier.
+You should ensure it is re-entrant and that every ODE function call modifying the ODE world is protected by mutexes as explained earlier.

 ### void webots_physics_step()